vain/awesome-vain/README.md

 	    ...
 	}

+The function takes a table as an optional argument.
+That table may
+contain:

+	.mixer_channel: Defaults to `Master`.

 ## net
 Monitors network interfaces and shows current traffic in a textbox.
 If the interface is not present or if there's not enough data yet, you'll see `wlan0: -` or similar.
 Otherwise, the current traffic is shown in kilobytes per second as `eth0: ↑(00,010.2), ↓(01,037.8)` or similar.

+	neteth0 = vain.widgets.net()

+The function takes a table as an optional argument.
+That table may
+contain:

+	.refresh_timeout: Defaults to 2 seconds.
+	.iface: Defaults to `eth0`.

+## gitodo
+This is an integration of [gitodo](https://github.com/vain/gitodo) into Awesome.

+	todolist = vain.widgets.gitodo()

+The function takes a table as an optional argument.
+That table may
+contain:

+	.refresh_timeout: Defaults to 120 seconds.
+	.initial_update: Check for todo items when starting Awesome or wait for the first refresh timeout?
+Defaults to the former.

 Utility functions